Journal Entry Agent

 Detect period-end push-down (top-side) entries Is this entry a corporate consolidation top-side adjustment booked at parent-level only, bypassing legal-entity sub-ledgers?
 Rules Engine Auditor

-PCAOB AS 2401 specifically flags top-side entries as elevated fraud risk; SEC enforcement actions (e.g., WorldCom, HealthSouth) repeatedly cite top-side entries as the fraud vector; Agent flags for senior controller + audit committee visibility
+PCAOB AS 2401 specifically flags top-side entries as elevated fraud risk, and SEC enforcement actions such as WorldCom and HealthSouth repeatedly cite them as the fraud vector.
+The Agent flags them for senior controller and audit committee visibility.

 Decision Record